jacks4ever/PrivacyAwareDemo/README.md

 - User registration with name, email, and bio
 - Public and private post creation
+- Account deletion with data removal verification
 - Admin dashboard for user management
-- Simulated third-party data scraper
+- Simulated third-party data scraper with detailed leak visualization
 - Demo mode that visually flags privacy leaks
 - Docker containerization for safe demonstration
 - Comprehensive logging of all data access